Published: October 28, 2020

 How is it different from an e-Learning website?

-Basically, all LMS are e-Learning platforms but not all e-Learning platforms are LMS.
+Basically, all LMSs are e-Learning platforms but not all e-Learning platforms are LMSs.
 To be honest, the difference is on a quite complex level.
 To understand it let’s take a look at LMS special features:

 Who needs an LMS?